Kuniko925/Fairness-explainability/.github/README.md

 [2] Aslansefat, Koorosh, et al. "Explaining black boxes with a SMILE: Statistical Model-agnostic Interpretability with Local Explanations."
 IEEE Software (2023).

 ## Aknowledgement
-We would like to thank DAIM, Responsible AI Hull Research Group at University of Hull for their support.
+We would like to thank Responsible AI Hull Research Group and DAIM at University of Hull for their support.
 ## License
 This framework is available under an MIT License.